 Here is the buffet car at the centre of the metaphor, where hot buttered toast and alcoholic beverages will certainly be mentioned.
-In the next breath, lunch will be served...
+In the next breath, lunch will be served ...

 Passengers, as part of our Transports of Delight programme let me welcome this morning's poets.
-Beginning at the guard's van they will troubadour the aisle reciting their short but engaging pieces.30
+Beginning at the guard's van they will troubadour the aisle reciting their short but engaging pieces.

-The train-metaphor with its "delights" is opposed to travelling by a "boat train" and a "seaplane", qualified in the text with the epithets "allegorical" and "symbolic" respectively.
+The train-metaphor with its "delights" is opposed to travelling by a "boat train" and a "seaplane," qualified in the text with the epithets "allegorical" and "symbolic" respectively.
 The qualifiers are mirror images - the "boat train" is an allegory (the "allegorical" allegory) and the "seaplane" is a symbol (the "symbolic" symbol).
 The first takes you to or from a port; it is a mainland destination or a point of departure that counts.
 Such is the nature of allegory - one representation (image) and one interpretation, both obeying the rules of a given artistic convention.
+Thus, it should be entirely translatable.
+The "seaplane," on the other hand, takes off and lands on the - unreliable - water surface.
+A symbol should allow more readings than an allegory; its meaning is undetermined (we can dive in and search the depths for it).
+It is still translatable though in many different ways.